W4ngatang/sent-bias/README.md

 ## Setup

 `environment.yml` has all dependencies for Conda environment.
 Everything should be installable with pip.
-Create the environment with `conda environment -f environment.yml`.
+Create the environment with `conda env create -f environment.yml`.
 Activate the environment with `source activate sentbias`.

 ### GloVe